Why should I seek a Master’s Degree in Judicial Studies?

 How much does the program cost?

-The listed tuition and fees total are approximately $17,646 per year.
-The exact amount will not be determined until a few months before the 2014 summer session.
+The listed tuition and fees total are approximately $18,736 per year (plus room and board).
+The exact amount will not be determined until a few months before the 2016 summer session.

 What type of financial aid is available?